-The BMP Action Plan outlines the recommended actions endorsed by the BMP Compliance Working Group to address the nine discussion topics the group identified:
+The BMP Action Plan outlines existing Stormwater Management Program efforts and the recommended actions endorsed by the BMP Compliance Working Group to address the nine discussion topics they identified:

 - 1. Real Estate disclosure process

 - 2. Require BMPs at the point-of-sale

 - 3. Use of forfeited securities

 - 4. Enforcement options, such as recording a notice of noncompliance to a property

 - 5. Prioritize BMP implementation in coordination with Load Reduction Plans

 - 6. Area-wide BMPs and in-lieu fees

 - 7. Additional incentives/subsidies

 - 8. BMP maintenance and adaptive management

 - 9. Additional topics of interest